Caldecott Arts Festival Team

 Our team of local people includes teachers, local business owners, people from the voluntary sector and children and young people.

-We are building our crew and working in partnership with other local groups to make the Caldecott Festival and this year’s events leading up to it really inspiring.
+We are building our crew by working in partnership with other local groups to make the Caldecott Arts Festival and this year’s events leading up to it really inspiring.

 Norma Raynes, Chairman

 Norma was Professor of Social Care University of Salford, Chairman Trafford South Primary Care Trust, a schoolteacher and governor, and an actor with the Quarantine Theatre Company.
 She worked in the USA at Harvard and MIT and the Eunice Kennedy Shriver Centre for people with learning difficulties.

 She has written books, stories for children and satirical theatre sketches.

 Jane grew up in the area on the family dairy farm.
 She married Chas Bebbington in 1972.
 They lived at Dearnford Hall where they ran a 500acre successful arable enterprise.
 In 1990/91 they constructed a lake alongside the new Whitchurch Bypass.
 Alderford Lake, is run by the Bebbington Family with a café and a wide range of outdoor leisure pursuits, including Shakespeare productions, children’s storytelling and theatre, classic car rallies, UK Triathlons, open water swimming and kayaking, and supporting many local businesses and charities.

 She is the headmistress of the White House School, an independent School in Whitchurch.
 She has been at the school inspiring pupils, teachers, and parents for 29 years.